 However, it’s not always that simple.
 Just because studies have been shown successfully in cells, this does not necessarily mean they accurately translate to activity in the human body.
 There is still so much we don’t know!

 Another important thing to understand about nutrigenomics is that the response is acute.
 This means that the relevant genes are only modulated for as long as the exposure and frequent consumption of bioactive nutrients is imperative for a nutrigenomic effect.
 If it’s a more sustained effect you’re after, then nutritional epigenetics is for you!

-Nutrigentics works in the opposite direction to nutritgenomics and nutritional epigenetics.
+Nutrigenetics works in the opposite direction to nutrigenomics and nutritional epigenetics.
 It is how the genes influence an individual’s response to food.

 My mum always told me ‘everyone is special’, and she was right!
 Everyone has their own unique genetic code with various mutations and epigenetic tags.
 This is what makes you, you.
-It is also why your friend can handle ice cream, milk and cheese with no problem, while you get bloating, cramps and diarrhoea.
+It is also why your friend can handle milk with no problem, while you get bloating, cramps and diarrhoea.